bootstrap-vue/bootstrap-vue/docs/markdown/reference/theming/README.md

 ## Custom SCSS

-To use your own theme and colors in `bootstrap-vue`, you will need to create a `custom.scss` file in your project, which you can include in your main app:
+To use your own theme and colors in BootstrapVue, you will need to create a `custom.scss` file in your project, which you can include in your main app:

 **Via template:**